-Modernism embodies a simplified and authentic lifestyle, conveyed through genuine design.
-Minimalism rejuvenates older furniture and design, achieving an attractive and gratifying look while using fewer materials.
+Modernism embodies a simplified and authentic lifestyle conveyed through genuine design.
+Minimalism rejuvenates older furniture and design, using fewer materials to achieve an attractive and gratifying look.

 Modernism finds its roots in the on-demand lifestyle.
 Minimalism has consistently driven the success of that demand.